 The man chuckled.
 “No, I’m not an Uber.
 This is my cab though.”

-I looked at the man’s face.
-He was slightly older than middle-aged, with a weathered face adorned in round glasses — think John Lennon-style–with salt and pepper hair and a hint of a paunch hidden beneath a striped button-down shirt.
+I looked closely at the man’s face.
+I had gotten his age wrong: he appeared closer to his late fifties, with a weathered face adorned in round glasses — think John Lennon-style — with salt and pepper hair, and a hint of a paunch hidden beneath a striped button-down shirt.

 He had what my mother called “kind eyes”: dark pools of brown, inviting you to take a seat and open your heart up.

-I had a knack for identifying people’s cultural backgrounds.
+I had a knack for identifying people’s nationalities.
 An extrovert by nature, I’d collected enough surface-level knowledge about various countries and came to rely on my internal database as a conversation starter once I confidently determined out where an individual was from.

 However, the man looking back at me was ambiguous at best.
 At first glance he looked white, perhaps Eastern European.
 But the longer I gazed, the more uncertain I became.
 He could have been North African, Latino, Pakistani.

-His big, bushy mustache twitched, hiding a smile, and that’s when I realized I had been staring at him for a full minute in silence.
+His big, bushy mustache twitched, hiding a smile, and that’s when I realized I had been staring at him in lengthy silence.

-I jumped.
+I blushed.
 “Sorry!
 Are you taking passengers by any chance?
 I really need a ride to my hotel.”